sammaule/sammaule.github.io/_posts/2022-01-06-linear-regression-from-scratch.md

     STEP: 1000 - loss: 0.018689170479774475, w0: 3.0084, w1: 4.2159

-As you can see this gets us fairly close to the "true" values of w0 and w1 of 3 and 4 respectively, the model might even be a little overfit :)!
+As you can see this gets us fairly close to the "true" values of w0 and w1 of 3 and 4 respectively.